This post may contain affiliate links. See our affiliate disclosure for more.

 Learning how to become a freelance writer with no experience isn’t easy, but it can definitely be done.

-Finding freelance writing jobs can take time and perseverance, and you might spend hours searching for gigs, sending pitches, marketing yourself and networking with your peers.
+Finding freelance writing jobs can take time and perseverance.
+You might spend hours searching for gigs, sending pitches, marketing yourself and networking with your peers.

 Ultimately, all of these efforts will prove valuable as you find yourself carving a freelance career in the niche of your choice.